Elizabeth Heger Boyle

 - Chair: Publications Committee, Law & Society Association, 2011-13.

 - Trustee: Board of Trustees, Law & Society Association, 2011-13.

 - UMN Faculty Liaison to the State Legislature, 2010-12.

 - Abortion Politics in the Global Arena: Transnational organizations from the International Planned Parenthood Association to the Roman Catholic Church have gotten involved in shaping abortion policies around the world.
 How has this affected governments’ regulation of abortion and what are the implications for women?

 - IPUMS-Demographic and Health Surveys Project: Funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, this project enhances the ability to conduct comparative research with DHS data for scholars and policymakers around the globe

-- "Refugees," Elizabeth Boyle, Jasmine Trang Ha.
-Forthcoming.
-In Youth and Young Adulthood: New Perspectives and Agendas, Ed.
-Andy Furlong.
-New York: Routledge.
+- "Refugees," with Jasmine Trang Ha.
+2017.
+Pp. 82-88 in Youth and Young Adulthood: New Perspectives and Agendas, Second Edition, edited by Andy Furlong.
+NY: Routledge.

 - "Female Genital Cutting," Ed.
 Heather Montgomery.
 2013.
 Oxford Bibliographies in Childhood Studies New York: Oxford University Press [online].